mikeehsu/PsAzureTools/README.md

 ## Stand-Alone tools

-- **AddRoutesForAzureServices.ps1** - Download IP Addresses from Microsoft and add routes to a route table.
+- **AddRoutesForAzureServices.ps1** - Download IP Addresses for Azure servcies from Microsoft and add routes to a route table.

 - **CreateNsgFromCsv.ps1** - Create Network Security Groups from a CSV document.